 Even before the pandemic, the rise of remote workers working from home was tremendous.
 Remote employment has boosted productivity and people work flexible hours from home.

-The work from home statistics has seen a big increase in remote working styles.
+The work-from-home statistics have seen a big increase in remote working styles.
 The different factors that have seen changes due to the remote work statistics are as follows.

 - According to the remote work statistics 2020, career development is considered most important by 87% of millennials and 69% of non-millennials.